fedarko/wotplot/README.md

 2. **"suff-only":** uses **`pydivsufsort.divsufsort()`** to compute suffix arrays, then iterates through them (slower, but requires less memory)

-If you want to use the suff-only method, you can set `suff_only=`True` when creating a `DotPlotMatrix` object.
+If you want to use the suff-only method, you can set `suff_only=True` when creating a `DotPlotMatrix` object.

 #### 4.2.1.
 Details about these methods